lloydst/p80-internship-angular/README.md

 ## docker
 tends to fail on npm install (due to it using the wrong dns - set this to 8.8.8.8 if you havn't) you need to restart docker to fix this

-build initial image (auto-updates front end for production)
+build initial image (auto-updates front-end for production)

 `docker-compose build`